 4/12/12

-Recommended Language: The main electrical panel is a Federal Pacific Electric “Stab - Loc” service panel.
 There have been multiple reports of problems associated with these electrical panels which could affect the safety and habitability of the home.
 Determination of specific potential problems for the equipment installed at this home is beyond the scope of a home inspection.
-Further investigation by a licensed electrical contractor is recommended to determine if the panel should be replaced and the approximate cost of replacement.
+Further investigation by a licensed electrical contractor

-For more information visit:
+.
+For more information visit

 http://inspectapedia.com/fpe/fpepanel.htm

-For more information on Zinsco electrical panels visit:
+For more information on Zinsco electrical panels visit

 This applies to decks that are supported by their connection to the house and have no visible bolts attaching them to the house.
 Because of potential for corrosion and/or structural damage to the house framing components at the connection to the deck, there is significant potential for a weakened connection, even if there is no visible damage.
 The proposed recommended language is as follows:

-Safety Issue: The deck is nailed to the house with no other visible means of attachment.
+The deck is nailed to the house with no other visible means of attachment.
 Nails can corrode and fail behind the deck band causing the deck to collapse.
 Concealed damage to framing and/or siding behind the deck can also result in deck collapse.
 Unless it can otherwise be demonstrated that the deck attachment to the house is secure, the deck should be directly supported from below or bolted to the house.
 Have the deck attachment investigated and modified or repaired as deemed necessary by a licensed general contractor or professional engineer.

 Single strand aluminum wire is present on 120 volt branch circuits in this house.
 This single strand, branch circuit aluminum wire was used widely during the 1960s and 1970s.
 According to reports published by the U.S. Consumer Product Safety Commission (CPSC), problems due to overheating at the connections between the wire and devices such as switches, outlets, and light fixtures may have been responsible for house fires.
-It is recommended that the circuits using single strand aluminum wiring be evaluated and modified as may be deemed necessary by a licensed electrical contractor who is familiar with the problems inherent in this type of wiring.
-For more information on aluminum household wiring, refer to the National Electrical Code and the C.P.S.C. booklet "Repairing Aluminum Wiring."
+It is recommended that the circuits using single strand aluminum wiring be evaluated and modified as may be deemed necessary by a licensed electrical contractor who is familiar with the problems inherent in this type of

-The toll - free hotline number for obtaining this booklet is 1-800-638-2772
+The toll - free hotline number for obtaining this booklet is 1-800-638-2772, or you can visit

 Date Approved: January 16, 2009

-Effective Date: Immediately
+Immediately